axieinfinity/bridge-v2/README.md

 ```

 #### BridgeOperatorsApprovedSubscription
 After trusted nodes submitted vote's signature to `RoninGovernanceAdmin`.
-The relayer needs to
+Relayer needs to
 call `GetAllTrustedOrganizations` to get all trusted nodes, sort it as ascending.
 Then call `GetBridgeOperatorVotingSignatures`
 to get a list signatures that submitted on Ronin.
-Finally, the relayer submit these signatures to
+Finally, relayer submits these signatures to
 `MainchainGovernanceAdmin` through `RelayBridgeOperators` method.
 ```mermaid
 graph TD